 (9) Individuals who earn their CNA certificate in another state must contact the Florida Certified Nursing Assistant office at the Department of Health to inquire about taking the written examination prior to working as a CNA in Florida, pursuant to Part II of Chapter 464, F.S.

 (10) Home health aides who complete their training in another state must provide a copy of the course work and a copy of their training documentation to the nurse registry.
-If the course work is equivalent to Florida’s requirements, the nurse registry may refer the home health aide for contract.
-If the home health aide’s course work does not meet Florida’s requirements, the home health aide must receive training in a school approved by the Department of Education to the extent necessary to bring the training into compliance with subsection 59A-18.0081(8), F.A.C., prior to being referred for contract.
+If the course work is equivalent to Florida’s requirements, the nurse registry may refer the home health aide for a contract.
+If the home health aide’s course work does not meet Florida’s requirements, the home health aide must receive training in a school approved by the Department of Education to the extent necessary to bring the training into compliance with subsection 59A-18.0081(8), F.A.C., prior to being referred for the contract.

 (11) CNAs and home health aides referred by nurse registries must maintain a current CPR certification;

 (12) C.N.A.s and home health aides referred by nurse registries may assist with self-administration of medication as described in Section 400.488, F.S.